openvinotoolkit/openvino_tensorflow/README.md

     openvino_tensorflow.list_backends()
 For more API calls and environment variables, see [USAGE.md](docs/USAGE.md).

+[Note: If a CUDA capable device is present in the system then set the environment variable CUDA_VISIBLE_DEVICES to -1]

 ## Examples

 To see what you can do with **OpenVINO™ integration with TensorFlow**, explore the demos located in the [examples](./examples) directory.